 The Acton Historical Society works to discover, preserve and share facts and artifacts from the rich history of Acton, Massachusetts with the hope of spreading enthusiasm for and knowledge of our town.
 Come visit us or contact us to share your own stories of Acton and its people.
 We look forward to hearing from you.

 After a summer of landscape renovation, we are delighted to report that we now have the use of an expanded parking lot at 300 Main Street, home of our Hosmer House Museum, Jenks Library and associated buildings.
 Thanks are due to the voters of the town of Acton for their support of this project.

 On Our Blog

-A recent blog post tells the story of Aaron Woods, an Acton hermit and supposed miser who became the subject of national news interest twice in the 1870s.
+Our recent blog post tells the story of Aaron Woods, an Acton hermit and supposed miser who became the subject of national news interest twice in the 1870s.
 Another recent post displays newly discovered pictures of West Acton and its barrel shop before and after the fire of 1913.
 An earlier post discussed John Fletcher, his boot and shoe business, his advocacy for temperance and against slavery, and the large impact he had on Acton, particularly the town center.
 In May, the blog discussed Henry Barker and his cider mill, a topic inspired by trying to identify a large portrait found in a South Acton barn.
-Given its size and artistic touches, we think it must have been someone with resources; we are hoping someone knows who he is.

-Another recent blog post showcases a collection of photos of workers from Hall Brothers' wooden ware company as well as pictures that apparently came from a branch of the Beach family.
+Another recent blog post showcased a collection of photos of workers from Hall Brothers' wooden ware company as well as pictures that apparently came from a branch of the Beach family.

 There's plenty to discover on the blog; check it out!